ALHS – Automated Load Handling System

-Rheinmetall Defence is proud to announce the global launch of the Supashock Automated Load Handling System (ALHS) in its updated 2.0 version.
+Rheinmetall introduces the Supashock Automated Load Handling System (ALHS) in its updated 2.0 version.
 A pioneering technical solution that enables the automated loading and unloading of containers, modules and flat racks onto military trucks both safely and efficiently from within the safe confines of a fully protected truck cabin in a combat environment.
 A true load handling revolution.

 A combat situation often mandates the transportation as well as the loading or unloading of military equipment under challenging scenarios: